 - We can assist nonprofit organizations that educate the community and serve survivors by making a donation in memory or in honor of a survivor we know and love.
-I suggest donating to The Cottage Sexual Assault and Children’s Advocacy Center or similar organizations near you.

 By working together and refusing to look the other way, we can help protect children and hold those who harm them accountable in keeping with God’s character.

 2 thoughts on “Don’t Look the Other Way!”

 Concerning those family members and friends that minimize or act like nothing happened: When this happens to a family, it’s like a tsunami, the family you had, IS NO MORE.
 I’ve experienced it too, Joy.
 It cuts to the core.
 On top of everything else, then you have THEM to deal with or NOT.
 In my case, NOT.
 I try hard to help the victim and keep what little sense l have left.
 Also, if the victim has kids, they suffer from the oddities the victim may have, and they do have them.
 It seems like a never ending battle at times.
 God Bless you Joy.
 Thanks for another great blog!

 Yes, everything indeed changes.
 Thanks for sharing!
 Praying for you and yours.